Call For Scores & Commission 2017

 The 2017 applicant pool was strong and included a high number of exceptional entries, making the decision process quite challenging.
 We would like to THANK all composers who sent in their music and trusted us with it. ilSUONO is grateful for the interest shown to he call and is responding by offering TWO commissions this year (2018).

 Each of the two commissioned composers will receive the prize of €400 to write a brand new work for ensemble Suono Giallo.
-The world premiere of the new works will be hosted at the 3rd edition of the ilSUONO Contemporary Music Academy,
+The world premiere of the new works will be hosted at the 3rd edition of the ilSUONO Contemporary Music Week,

 which will take place in July 14-22, 2018 in Città di Castello, Italy.